 VET subjects can be studied in either a VCE or VCAL course.
 Students can obtain an AQF Certificate Level II or III qualification in addition to the VCE or VCAL.
 VET subjects may contribute to the ATAR in one of two ways.
-Some VET subjects offer scored assessment and these include Hospitality, Business, Furnishing, Interactive Digital Media ((formerly Multimedia) Community Services, Engineering, and Equine.
-Other VET subjects are treated in the ATAR as a fifth or sixth subject and score 10% of the average of the best four subjects.
+Some VET subjects offer scored assessment and these include Hospitality, Business, Furnishing, Interactive Digital Media (formerly Multimedia) Community Services, Engineering, and Equine.
+Other VET subjects are treated in the ATAR as a fifth or sixth subject and score 10% of the fourth Study Score.